 “Beerak is my best friend.
 He might not be a real friend, but he is real to me.
 When I needed him, he was there to help me.
 Like, when I am lonely he keeps me company.
 And when I’m afraid he chases the darkness away.
 He offers me protection.
 Like when I have broken something or eaten the last piece of cake he takes the fall for it.”

-called me by name and as though leaning out over the edge of the high podium the light pierced through my soul.
+God called me by name and as though leaning out over the edge of the high podium the light pierced through my soul.
 “You vouch for your friend with honour and dedication, but you must know that no one can enter Heaven without innocence.
 Your friend lost his innocence through his evil crimes.
 How could I arrange for a passway back to Heaven under such circumstances?”

 There was a pause long enough to give me a chance to grasp the situation.
 I didn’t need the time to understand.
-I knew how this would go down and must have known that too.
+I knew how this would go down and God must have known that too.
 I did, however, need the moment to consider my options.
 It appeared to be the unavoidable trade.
 My innocence for my friend’s liberation.
 I would lose the innocence of youth and slowly start down the path of adulthood where the world was different, less colourful and magical and instead cruder under the vail of responsibility.
 My friend would be free from his imprisonment and would forever leave me.
 Partly because of his freedom and partly because I would be halfway to adulthood and would no longer be able to see him.
 It was a big sacrifice on my part.
 I would give up not only our friendship but my whole world.
 But the protection my friend had offered me was a priceless gift which was also precisely why my innocence was a price I had to pay.

 In the suspense between divine light and the shady shadow next to me, I nodded in silent agreement.